Dolphinton

 Dolphinton is a village and parish in Lanarkshire, Scotland.
 It is located 7 mi northeast of Biggar, 11 mi northeast of Carstairs, 10 mi southwest of Leadburn and 27 mi southwest of Edinburgh, on the A702 road.

-The local manor belonged in the 12th century to Dolfin, elder brother of the first Earl of Dunbar.
+The local estate belonged in the 12th century to Dolfin, elder brother of the first Earl of Dunbar.
 The estate was owned in various forms by the Brown family from the sixteenth till the nineteenth centuries, when it passed to the McKenzie family by marriage.

 The parish has an area of 3581 acre.
 It is bordered by the parishes of Linton and Kirkurd (Peeblesshire), Walston and Dunsyre.